kuba2k2/spicetify-beat-saber-backend/README.md

 ## Installation
 Run the .msi file downloadable on the Releases page.
 The app is added to autorun automatically.

+Don't run the app before following `Configuration` steps below, otherwise it will not work.

 ## Configuration
-Create a `.beatsaber.env` file in your `.spicetify` directory (which is in your home dir/user profile).
+1. Create a `.beatsaber.env` file in your `.spicetify` directory (which is in your home dir/user profile).

 ```properties
 AUTH_USERNAME=admin